 With management trained on a bevy of exploration opportunities in the deepwater Gulf of Mexico (GOM) and its mounting success onshore in the Barnett Shale and Midcontinent, Devon Energy Corp.’s announcement last week to put its West African oil and gas assets on the market appeared to clarify the independent’s optimism about North American prospects.

-The optimism appeared centered on Devon's decision to sell all of its West African assets, which account for about 4% of the company's total proved reserves.
-Estimated proved reserves totaled 90 MMboe at year-end 2006.
-The most significant producing property is Devon's interest in the ExxonMobil Corp.-operated Zafiro field in Equatorial Guinea.
+The West African assets, which account for about 4% of the independent’s total proved reserves, had estimated proved reserves of 90 MMboe at year-end 2006.
+Most significant among the properties is Devon’s interest in the ExxonMobil Corp.-operated Zafiro field in Equatorial Guinea.
 In all, Devon owns interests in 16 blocks in various stages of production, exploration and appraisal.
 The properties are expected to produce 11 MMboe in 2007.

 The West African assets, while profitable, have higher costs and are higher risk, and they don’t hold the promise of Devon’s North American onshore and offshore properties, said Richels.

 “In our overall strategy, and in the several years since Devon went public, we’ve concentrated our low-risk property base mostly in North America, while simultaneously investing in other opportunities,” he said.
 “We found it has been the best way to develop and sustain our long-term organic growth.
 On our low-risk assets, we’ve been very successful in the Barnett Shale, in [the Carthage/Bethany field in East Texas and]…throughout the Midcontinent…